 MN Red Flag law, procedures highlighted by Ramsey County authorities

 ST. PAUL, Minn.
-(FOX 9) - The Ramsey County Attorney's Office has convened "150 stakeholders on new county-wide protocols, procedures, and staff investments to maximize use" of the Minnesota's Red Flag law.
+(FOX 9) - The Ramsey County Attorney's Office has convened "150 stakeholders on new county-wide protocols, procedures, and staff investments to maximize use" of Minnesota's Red Flag law.

 Ramsey County authorities on Thursday spoke to the public about the state's Minnesota's Extreme Risk Protect Order (ERPO) or Red Flag law that gives citizens the tools to obtain a court-ordered firearms surrender in life-threatening situations.